-A business enterprise can invade the foreign markets if it receives a higher interest rate.
-A company also seeks to explore foreign financial market to earn foreign currency as well.
-A company can issue foreign bonds for tapping global financial markets.
+A business enterprise can invade foreign markets if it receives a higher interest rate.
+A company also seeks to explore the foreign financial market to earn foreign currency.
+A company can issue foreign bonds to tap global financial markets.
 The foreign bonds issued are denominated in the targeted market’s currency.
 This is a way to raise capital from another financial market.

 What is a Samurai Bond?

 Foreign business enterprises/corporate firms issue Samurai bonds in Japan.
-To do so, the issuing company or the government has to follow the rules and regulations of Japanese market.
-These companies issue their bond in the Japanese market for acquiring the local currency.
-For investors in Japan, financial samurai bonds are an attractive instrument as there is no risk of currency variation.
+To do so, the issuing company or the government has to follow the rules and regulations of the Japanese market.
+These companies issue their bond to acquire the local currency in the Japanese market.
+Financial samurai bonds are an attractive instrument for investors in Japan as there is no risk of currency variation.
 The issuing company can use the proceeds from samurai bond issuance for various purposes.

-The financial samurai bond issues are used to get an access to the market in Japan with Yen as a currency.
+The financial samurai bond issues are used to get access to the market in Japan with Yen as a currency.
 They can acquire capital for their business by issuing these funds.
 The proceeds gained from issuing these funds can be converted to domestic currency and used for financing business operations.
-If the issuing company’s economy is unstable, then it can use samurai bonds to invest and take advantage of the highly stable and systematic Japanese market.
-The issuing entity can also invest the proceeds in the Japanese market (one of the prime purpose of these bonds).
-The risk of foreign exchange rate is hedged by using these bonds.
+If the issuing company’s economy is unstable, it can use samurai bonds to invest and take advantage of the highly stable and systematic Japanese market.
+The issuing entity can also invest the proceeds in the Japanese market (one of the prime purposes of these bonds).
+These bonds help in hedging the risk of the foreign exchange rate.

-The issuer can also use the proceeds for taking the advantages of lower costs by converting the issue in a different currency at the same time.
+The issuer can also use the proceeds to take advantage of lower costs by converting the issue into a different currency at the same time.
 Investor preferences change according to the market segment and thus a difference in cost.
 It can also result from short-term market conditions affecting the bond and swaps markets.

 The government entity or the company issuing these bonds can explore the Japanese market without worrying about currency risk.
-The bonds are denominated in the Japanese currency and the proceeds can directly be used in the country.
-The investors purchasing these bonds are also protected against this risk.
-The Japanese financial regulator, the FSA (Financial Services Agency) has laid down the rules and regulations for this kind of issue.
+The bonds are denominated in the Japanese currency, and the proceeds can directly be used in the country.
+Therefore, these bonds also protect the investors purchasing these bonds against this risk.
+The Japanese financial regulator, the FSA (Financial Services Agency), has laid down the rules and regulations for this kind of issue.

 In 2017, the Indonesian government issued samurai bonds worth 100 billion Yen.
 The bonds were issued in different series.
-The first series was of 3 years maturity worth a total of 40 billion Yen.
+The first series was 3 years of maturity and worth a total of 40 billion Yen.
 It carried a coupon rate of 0.65%.
-The second series worth 50 billion Yen with a 5 years tenor and a coupon of 0.89%.
-The third series for the remaining 10 billion Yen was issued with 7-year tenor and a coupon of 1.04%.
+The second series is worth 50 billion Yen with a 5 years tenor and a coupon of 0.89%.
+The third series for the remaining 10 billion Yen with a 7-year tenor and a coupon of 1.04%.

 This issue was mainly for acquiring capital for financing infrastructure development in Indonesia.
-Besides this, it also created a major global awareness about samurai bonds among many investors, life insurers, financial institutions like banks mutual fund companies and others.
+Besides this, it also created a major global awareness about samurai bonds among many investors, life insurers, and financial institutions like banks, mutual fund companies, and others.

 The Samurai Bond Market came into existence in 1970.
-It was the first time when the Ministry of Finance allowed supranational entities and international government organizations to issue Samurai Bonds.
-However, there were terms and conditions about the size of issue and tenor.
-The reason to open the Samurai bond market was to deal with the excessive reserve of foreign currency in Japan.
-It was in the late 1960s when one US dollar worth 360 Yen.
+It was the first time that the Ministry of Finance allowed supranational entities and international government organizations to issue these bonds.
+However, there were terms and conditions about the size of the issue and tenor.
+The reason for opening the Samurai bond market was to deal with Japan’s excessive reserve of foreign currency.
+It was in the late 1960s when one US dollar was worth 360 Yen.
 To reduce the pressure on the financial and monetary market of Japan, the government opened the gates for foreign organizations to invest in its market by issuing Yen-denominated bonds.

-The Asian Development Bank is the issuer of the first Samurai bond in the year 1970.
-The issue was worth 6 billion Yen and the tenor was 7 years.
+The Asian Development Bank issued the first Samurai bond in the year 1970.
+The issue was worth 6 billion Yen, and the tenor was 7 years.
 The Japanese market accepted the bond issue heartily.
-The first government to take part in Samurai bond issue was the Australian Government, in the year 1972.
-Along with government organizations and multinational companies, blue chip companies also participate in this market.
-This is allowed since 1978.
-In 1979, for the first time, Sears Roebuck, a private enterprise, issued samurai bonds.
+The first government to take part in the Samurai bond issue was the Australian Government in the year 1972.
+Along with government organizations and multinational companies, blue-chip companies also participate in this market.
+This has been allowed since 1978.
+In 1979, Sears Roebuck, a private enterprise, issued samurai bonds for the first time.

-After 1990 and the great Economic Reform of 1991, Samurai bond market came into the limelight.
-With globalization hitting all the economies, Samurai bond issues grew significantly.
+After 1990 and the great Economic Reform of 1991, the Samurai bond market came into the limelight.
+With globalization hitting all the economies, these bond issues grew significantly.
 In just 25 years, from 1990 to 2015, there have been more than 3000 samurai bond issues.
-However, in 2018, with the deterioration of market sentiments, yield of the bond market across the world is increasing.
-The effect has also come on Samurai Bonds.
-The result is the prices of these bonds is falling.
+However, in 2018, with the deterioration of market sentiments, the yield of the bond market across the world is increasing.
+The effect has also come to Samurai Bonds.
+The result is the prices of these bonds are falling.

 Advantages of Samurai Bonds

 - Samurai bonds are good for issuers who are looking for foreign institutional investments.
-Japanese Institutional investors have higher ratings for investing in multinational companies and they do it very conservatively.
+Japanese institutional investors have higher ratings for investing in multinational companies, which they do very conservatively.

 - There is no requirement for leaving this bond with a custodian financial company.